LightShield/configs_loader_cpp/README.md

 **Developer**: Type-safe structs, hierarchical configs, input validation & simple API
 **End-User**: Interactive help, preset files, validation errors with descriptions

 ## Design Philosophy
+The philosophy can be summed up in one sentence - `Data-Oriented Design` for performance in the hot path, `Object-Oriented Programming` for extensibility & maintainability in other cases.

-### Make the Common Case go brrrr
+### Make the Common Case Go Brrrr

-In my experience with configuration libraries, I haven't found one that provides the combination of features I wanted: high-performance for reading configs (the common case), ease of use for developers writing the code, and good **auto-generated** --help experience, similar to python's argparse (but with more features).
+In my personal experience with configuration libraries, I haven't found one that provides the combination of features I wanted: high-performance for reading configs (the common case), ease of use for developers writing the code, and good **auto-generated** --help experience, similar to python's argparse (but with more features).

 **The common case**: Reading configuration values during program execution.